Spin Accumulation and Longitudinal Spin Diffusion of Magnets: Longitudinal Dynamics

 Since in equilibrium $H^{*}=0$ and $h^{*}=0$, $\varepsilon$ is minimized on varying $M$ and $m$.

 As already noted, because $M$ characterizes a distribution function for a macroscopic number of excitations, we consider that it cannot diffuse; a structure with $10^{23}$ variables is not expected to diffuse.
 That is not true of the excitations, which yield $m$.
-With this in mind, we now write down the ``conservation laws'' for $\varepsilon$, $s$, $M$, and $m$.
+With this in mind, we now write down the ``conservation laws'' for energy density $\varepsilon$, entropy density $s$, $M$, and $m$.